 The cost of assets constructed by ECNZ subsequent to 1 February 1996, including capital work in progress, includes the cost of all materials used in construction, direct labour on the project, financing costs that are directly attributable to the project and an appropriate proportion of variable and fixed overheads.
 Costs cease to be capitalised as soon as the asset is ready for productive use.
 They do not include any inefficiency costs.
-Financing costs are capitalised at ECNZ's weighted average interest rate.
+Financing costs are capitalised at the weighted average interest rate of ECNZ's debt portfolio.